danghung1202/akamai-automation/docs/blog/2024-08-26-setup-nodejs-package-with-doc/index.md

       # Docs: https://github.com/peaceiris/actions-gh-pages#%EF%B8%8F-docusaurus
       - name: Deploy to GitHub Pages
         uses: peaceiris/actions-gh-pages@v4
+        # Only publish when the changes was made on main branch
         if: github.ref == 'refs/heads/main'
         with:
           github_token: ${{ secrets.GH_TOKEN }}